Special Education

 • Document Missing Services, Especially for Students with Disabilities.
 If your child receives specialized supports or services through an IEP or 504 Plan, you should record, in detail, exactly what accommodations, supports and services were not provided.
 The BOE’s obligation to provide an appropriate education to students with disabilities does not go away during a strike or because the curriculum is being delivered online.
 The BOE should provide access to live substitute therapists, private therapists and/or alternative placements for students who cannot learn or receive services online.
 Recording this information will help you recover any missed services later, which can be accomplished through an IEP meetingmediation or by filing a written or due process complaint with the Ohio Department of Education.

-Authored by Mark Weiker, Esq. at Albeit Weiker, LLP
+Authored by Mark Weiker, Esq. at Abdnour Weiker, LLP

 Questions?
 Call us.
 614-745-2001